-A ship under arrest may be sold pendent lite: (8) days after the arrest, the arrestor may take action on the merits to have his arrest confirmed.
+A ship under arrest may be sold pendente lite.
+Eight (8) days after the arrest, the arrestor may claim on the merits and apply for the sale of the ship.
+If the debtor does not pay his debt within ten (10) days, the Court may order the sale by auction of the vessel.
+The auction notices are posted and published in the official gazette for fifteen (15) days, and then the bids are brought to the Court.

-The decision sets a base price and conditions for such an auction.
-Actual auction occurs fifteen (15) days after auction notices have been posted and published in the gazette.
-Bids are received ten (10) days after the sale order by the court.
 The successful bidder is compelled to pay the price within seventy-two (72) hours following the auction.
 Failing to honor his payment, the ship is reset for sale and auctioned (3) three days after a new notice of sale by auction.